sru-systems/protobuf-simple/README.md

 An Haskell implementation of Google's Protocol Buffers version 2 with an emphasis on simplicity.
-The implementation consists of a library for encoding and decoding of data and the `protoc` executable for generating Haskell types from proto files.
+The implementation consists of a library for encoding and decoding of data and the `protobuf-simple-protoc` executable for generating Haskell types from proto files.
 In fact, the types that are used in the tests are generated with the following command:

 ```
-$ protoc data/Types.proto
+$ protobuf-simple-protoc data/Types.proto
 ```

-In the example below, the `CustomType` is a Haskell type that was generated with the `protoc` executable.
+In the example below, the `CustomType` is a Haskell type that was generated with the `protobuf-simple-protoc` executable.
 The `encCustomType` function encodes a CustomType into a ByteString.
 The `decCustomType` function decodes a ByteString into either a CustomType or an error.

 ```
 module Codec where